In a rush? The best grammar checker for most writers is Grammarly. In this article, we profile your options.

 In short: your mileage may vary depending on your writing workflow.

-An Israeli startup created Ginger in 2007, making it one of the more established spelling and grammar checkers on the market.
+An Israeli startup created Ginger in 2007, making it one of the market’s more established spelling and grammar checkers.
 Like

 The quickest way to get started is by installing a Chrome extension or any other browser extension.
 It is also available for advanced tools like Slack.
-It provides apps for Windows and iOS.
+It provides apps for Windows and iOS… but none for Google Docs yet.

 You can use a keyboard for Android.
 Or, you can paste extracts of your text into their web app.
 You can also use it as a punctuation checker to correct your text in Gmail.

 Interestingly, Ginger can translate extracts of your writing into 60 other languages, including Spanish, German, and even Yiddish.
-Sure, Google Translate also does this, but being able to check a document for grammar issues and translate from within one app is useful.
+Sure, Google Translate also does this by checking a document for grammar issues, and translating it from within one app is useful.

-You can also add words that you don’t want to identify as mistakes to a personal dictionary within the Ginger grammar checking tool.
+You can also add words you don’t want to identify as mistakes to a personal dictionary within the Ginger grammar-checking tool.
 I could see this appealing to fiction writers with unusual character names for their stories.
-(I wish Grammarly would add this feature!)

 How Much Does Ginger Software Cost?

-- A Ginger quarterly subscription costs $19.98 per month if you pay upfront.
+- A Ginger annual subscription costs $7.49 per month if you pay upfront.

-- A Ginger annual subscription costs $12.48 per month if you pay upfront.
+- A Ginger two-year subscription costs $6.99 per month if you pay upfront.

 At the time of writing this best grammar checker review, Ginger was offering a discount of 30% on its premium plans.
 You can also avail of a 7-day, 100% money-back guarantee.